github/developer.github.com/content/changes/2014-03-17-paginating-method-changes.md

 ---
 kind: change
-title: Pagination changes for some listing methods
+title: Pagination changes for some resource lists
-created_at: 2014-03-13
+created_at: 2014-03-17
 author_name: pengwynn
 ---

-In an effort to keep the API fast for everyone, we're enabling pagination on a few API methods that previously did not support pagination.
+In an effort to keep the API fast for everyone, we're enabling pagination on a few API methods that previously did not support it.
 Beginning today, these methods will paginate if you include `page` or `per_page` query parameters.
-Starting April 15th, 2014, these methods will _always_ return paginated results.
+Starting April 17th, 2014, these methods will _always_ return [paginated results][paginating].

 These methods include: